AdobeDocs/experience-cloud.en/help/campaign/technotes/64-bit-tables.md

 * Be aware that logs related to deliveries sent to technical users will not be available in Campaign v8.
 * Only PostgreSQL is suppored.

-## Migrated schemas
+## Modified schemas

-Here is the list of extended schemas and their modified attributes.
+Here is the list of schemas changed to 64 bits and their modified attributes.

 | Header | Another header |
 |--- |--- |